ChipmunkWrangler/einmaleins/docs/wiki/TestReports.markdown

   * Ask them for suggestions for new features
   * Ask them to pick their favourite of music, rocket customization, planet gallery, voice recognition, ufos
 #Test Reports v0.1.12
+##Till
+Liked it
+Asked for it the following day
+Repeatedly mixed up 16 and 61
+Couldn't remember 7 x 5 even after several tries

+##Mom
+Didn't draw a connection between upgrading the rocket and going faster

 ##Mich
 Very attractive game!
 It runs smoothly on my iphone 6.